obsqrbtz/obsqrbtz-space/src/lib/posts/custom-control-avaloniaui.md

 excerpt: "Creating custom control with custom graphics"
 ---

 In order to draw some custom graphics on a control we can use Skiasharp library, which is bundled with Avalonia as a dependency.
 First, we need to create a class for our new control.
-We'll use a snipped from one of the AvaloniaUI devs - [Nikita Tsukanov](https://github.com/kekekeks) ([src](https://github.com/AvaloniaUI/Avalonia/blob/master/samples/RenderDemo/Pages/CustomSkiaPage.cs)).
+We'll use a snippet from one of the AvaloniaUI devs - [Nikita Tsukanov](https://github.com/kekekeks) ([src](https://github.com/AvaloniaUI/Avalonia/blob/master/samples/RenderDemo/Pages/CustomSkiaPage.cs)).

 ```csharp
 namespace MyApp.CustomControls